dima91/ap-summaries/Summaries.md

 FW, like libraries, provide reusable abstractions of code wrapped in a well-defined API.
 A FW is inteded to be extended to meet the needs of a particular application.
 Two general topics: **Inversion of Control** and **Mastering dpendencies among components**.
+In a FW the application architecture is often fixed, even if customizabe, and determined by the FW.
+They provides **containers** for deploying components, which may provide at runtime functionalities needed by component to execute.

 **Component Frameworks**